ironclock/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+(Rachel:WIP) We decided to use 360 degree rotation of the Servo motor as the feedback to the user of the interaction.